 Twenty-four spoked wheel of the MORAL LAW.
 The twenty -four spokes on the spinning wheel symbolize the twenty four Pratyay(teachings) of Buddhism.
 The spinning wheel in the middle of the national flag of India is also taken from here.

 It is known as ASHOKA CHAKRAbecause it was built on the Ashokan Pillar.
-Note that these four, twenty four spoked wheels are the ones that are made on the abacus facing the four directions and not the 32 spoked wheel at the top.
+Note that these four, twenty-four-spoked wheels are the ones that are made on the abacus facing the four directions and not the 32-spoked wheel at the top.

-Also note that the 32 spoked wheel cannot be seen on the actual lion capital which is kept in the Sarnath archeological site museum because it was found broken, though its fragmented pieces might be seen which are kept in such a manner to illustrate how it might have looked and this is also the reason why the 32 spoked wheel might sometimes be seen in the replicas of the capital.
+Also note that the 32-spoked wheel cannot be seen on the actual lion capital which is kept in the Sarnath archeological site museum because it was found broken, though its fragmented pieces might be seen which are kept in such a manner to illustrate how it might have looked and this is also the reason why the 32 spoked wheel might sometimes be seen in the replicas of the capital.

-THE LION CAPITAL
+C.THE LION CAPITAL

 The famous four addorsed lions.
 The figure of four lions is built on top of the abacus.
 These four lions are standing with their backs to their backs.

 The jaws of these lions are open and the tongue is sticking out and their teeth seem to be as pointed as spears, the claws are protruding from their paws.
 The well-structured venison and mane of these lions are shown very beautifully.

 To a large extent, it is possible that the warning of Emperor Ashoka in the context of people trying to divide Buddhism is inscribed on the top of the pillar and these four lions are an attempt to embody and make the same warning effective.
 THE FOUR LIONS ARE SYMBOLS OF BUDDHIST MONKS PROCLAIMING BUDDHA’S TEACHINGS IN ALL FOUR DIRECTIONS.

-THE THIRTY TWO SPOKED WHEEL
+THE THIRTY-TWO SPOKED WHEEL

 DETAILS OF THE TOP WHEEL OF THE LION CAPITAL